efremov1799/bland-altmanQTIplot/README.md

 - Other columns/variables can be specified by text replacement in the dialog box in the form of *col1-name$$vs$$col2-name*

 ## Script in action
-There are two objects the script returns: set of statements in the Results log and the "Blans-Altman" table that contains processed data ready for plotting:
+There are two objects the script returns: set of statements in the Results log and the "Bland-Altman" table that contains processed data ready for plotting:
 <br><br>
 ![3a](./imgs/3a.png)
 <br><br>